M. J. Hegar: Military

 In December 1999, Hegar was commissioned into the U.S. Air Force through ROTC at the University of Texas.
 From April 2000 to March 2004, she served on active duty as an aircraft maintenance officer.
 Initially stationed at Misawa Air Base in Misawa, Aomori, Japan, she was later stationed at Whiteman Air Force Base near Knob Noster, Missouri.
 At Whiteman, Hegar worked on the F-16 Fighting Falcon and the B-2 Stealth Bomber.
-Her maintenance career culminated in responsibility for 75% of all B-2 maintenance as a Captain and selection as the Company Grade Officer of the Year for 2003.
+Her maintenance career culminated in responsibility for 75% of all B-2 maintenance as a captain and selection as the Company Grade Officer of the Year for 2003.

 In 2004, the Air National Guard selected Hegar for pilot training.
 Upon completion of her training at the top of her class, she served two deployments to Afghanistan as a HH-60 Pave Hawk helicopter pilot, flying Combat Search and Rescue on over 100 missions as well as Medevac missions as a helicopter pilot.
 As a member of the California Air National Guard, she worked as a pilot and trainer at the San Jose-based Counterdrug Task Force from 2007 to 2011.

 In addition to the deployments to Afghanistan during the Operation Enduring Freedom – Afghanistan, Hegar flew marijuana eradication missions, suppressed wildfires with buckets of water on cargo slings, performed pilot duties in evacuating survivors from hurricane-devastated cities, and rescued civilians on civil search and rescue missions in California and at sea.

-On July 29, 2009, on her third tour to Afghanistan, Hegar was shot down near Kandahar with a co-pilot on a combat search-and-rescue mission.
+On July 29, 2009, on her third tour to Afghanistan, Hegar and her co-pilot were shot down near Kandahar while on a combat search-and-rescue mission.
 She received shrapnel wounds in her arm and leg from Taliban ground fire, but her helicopter was able to rescue the soldiers it had been sent to help.
 Under further heavy fire, her helicopter was forced to make an emergency landing.
 Other U.S. Army helicopters rescued her, her team, and the other soldiers, but because the rescue helicopters were small and full, she and others had to fly out standing on the skids.

 Hegar was awarded the Purple Heart in December 2009.
 Her actions on this mission earned her the Distinguished Flying Cross with Valor Device, awarded in 2011.
 She was one of the few women to receive this medal after Amelia Earhart.
 In 2016, she described a 2007 mission to medevac a child in great detail in a TEDx Talks presentation.

 Due to the restriction of the Combat Exclusion Policy on women applying for ground combat positions, and because she was medically disqualified from flying due to a serious back injury sustained during the 2009 mission, Hegar transitioned out of the Air National Guard and became a Reservist Liaison.